ppsn2024/ppsn2024.github.io/_posts/2024-05-16-timetable.md

 <!--more-->

-The timetable will be updated regularly, according to upcoming program refinements (accepted papers, keynotes, etc.).
-Naturaly, we'll inform you about major events.
+The timetable is updated regularly, depending on upcoming program developments (accepted papers, keynotes, etc.).
+We'll inform you of major changes on this website and our other social media channels.

 [pro]: https://ppsn2024.fh-ooe.at/program/